 - Christmas in Galway | Winter Bucket List for Galway City

 Galway is placed perfectly on the West coast of Ireland and is a only a short drive from another amazing county – Clare.
 Clare is well known for the Cliffs of Moher and the Burren – so you can also check these out easily from Galway.

 5. Donegal – You absolutely cannot visit Ireland without exploring Donegal!

-Another world renowned place – It has been voted one of the most beautiful lighthouses in the world.
-Fanad Lighthouse was built after a boat was wrecked off the coast in the 1800s’, who’s only survivor was the ships parrot.
-The light house itself is worth the visit, but it’s hard to ignore the spectacular surrounding landscape
+Another world-renowned place – It has been voted one of the most beautiful lighthouses in the world.
+Fanad Lighthouse was built after a boat was wrecked off the coast in the 1800s’, whose only survivor was the ship’s parrot.
+The lighthouse itself is worth the visit, but it’s hard to ignore the spectacular surrounding landscape

 Slieve league – Enough to Compete with the Cliffs of Moher

-Although people tend to think of the Cliffs of Moher as Ireland’s most beautiful cliffs, it’s a shame to miss out on Slieve League:standing double the height of the Cliffs of Moher.
-These are in fact, the second highest cliffs in the country and are so impressive.
+Although people tend to think of the Cliffs of Moher as Ireland’s most beautiful cliffs, it’s a shame to miss out on Slieve League: standing double the height of the Cliffs of Moher.
+These are in fact, the second-highest cliffs in the country and are so impressive.
 On a nice day, the short hike to the cliffs is so rewarding.
-It is also much more quiet than the Cliffs of Moher.
+It is also much quieter than the Cliffs of Moher.